May 29 – June 1, 2020

 Katie Stage, ND, RH (AHG)

-Katie Stage is a naturopathic physician and professional member of the American Herbalists Guild, practicing at the Southwest College of Naturopathic Medicine (SCNM) medical clinic in Tempe, Arizona.
-She is a full-time faculty member at SCNM, teaching botanical medicine, hydrotherapy, GYN lab, and clinical skills.
+Katie Stage is a naturopathic physician and professional member of the American Herbalists Guild.
+She is Associate Professor and Director of the Therapeutics Division at the Southwest College of Naturopathic Medicine (SCNM) in Tempe, Arizona.
+Her practice is focused on optimizing the health of those with endocrine, gastrointestinal, and mental health conditions.
+She is also a member of the Ric Scalzo Botanical Research Institute.
 More about Katie Stage.

 1. Taming the Dragon: Botanical Approaches for Irritable Bowel Disease (IBD)